darrensemusemu/certify-d-api/README.md

 # Certify-d API

-> NB: This project was initially as a learning leaning spaces for experimenting with new ideas
+> NB: This project was initially as a space for experimenting with new ideas

 This project supports `Certify-d`'s efforts as an online document certification platform.